LPG Compound: Chemical Composition of LPG Gas

 This is due to the size and weight required.

-CNG vs LPG for Gas Used in Gas Bottles
+CNG vs Cooking Gas LPG for Household Gas Used in Gas Bottles

-LPG is more cost effective and commercially viable than CNG.
+Cooking gas LPG is more cost effective and commercially viable than CNG as household gas, regardless of which LPG compound is compared.

 Due to the greater LPG energy content, a CNG cylinder would need replacement more than twice as often.